ppico20/PREMIERE_CS4_microfluidics/README.md

 ## Available libraries:

-One library, named 'libcompressible', was written to include custom models for nucleation, growth, and a special treatment for particle diffusion in the population balance equation, which we explain below:
+One library, named '*libcompressible*', was written to include custom models for nucleation, growth, and a special treatment for particle diffusion in the population balance equation, which we explain below:

 ### Nucleation model ([nucleation_reaction](https://github.com/ppico20/PREMIERE_CS4_microfluidics/tree/master/libcompressible/nucleationModels/nucleation_reaction)):